aparcar/qupskd/README.md

 key_rotation_seconds = 120 # Interval for key rotation
 key_folder = "./psk/" # Directory for storing generated keys

-ukms_bind = "localhost" # Interface/IP for UKMS binding
+qupskd_bind = "localhost" # Interface/IP for qupskd binding
-ukms_port = 5555 # Port for UKMS service
+qupskd_port = 5555 # Port for qupskd service

-# For those without access to an expensive QKD setup, uKMS can simulate a QKD
+# For those without access to an expensive QKD setup, qupskd can simulate a QKD
 # device.
 This mode generates keys based on the key_ID hash, making them
 # available on both ends but completely insecure.
 enable_fake_qkd_api = true